 How to complete the form

-To be considered for a Prospect Burma scholarship, the completed application form must be submitted prior to 5pm Myanmar time 31 January 2019.
+Please note, the deadline to submit applications was 5pm Myanmar time 31 January 2019 and applications are now closed.
 Applications received after this deadline will NOT be considered.
 The awarding of Prospect Burma scholarships is highly competitive, and incomplete or badly completed applications are likely to be rejected immediately.
 Please read each section on the form carefully before you submit.

 - Once you have completed the first page of your application form and clicked on ‘Next’, you will see an Application Reference number in the top right hand corner of the form.
 Please make a note of this number, as it will enable you to retrieve your form should you experience internet problems prior to form submission – this step is very important, if you lose this number you will not be able to retrieve your form.